The Allure of the Direct Path

 Similarly, there have been many great gurus in the tradition of Advaita Vedanta throughout the centuries.
 Most of the great gurus of modern India have been Advaitins including Vivekananda, Rama Tirtha, Shivananda, Chandrashekhar Saraswati of Kanchi, Ramana Maharshi and Anandamayi Ma.
-Most of the great gurus from India who brought Yoga to the West like Vivekananda, Yogananda, Satchitananda and Swami Rama, also taught Advaita Vedanta, if we really look at their teachings.
+Most of the great gurus from India who brought Yoga to the West like Vivekananda, Yogananda, Satchitananda, Swami Rama and Mata Amritanandamayi, have also taught Advaita Vedanta, if we look deeply at their teachings.

 However, a recent trend has been to remove Advaita from Vedanta, as if it were a different or independent path, and not bring in the greater tradition of Vedanta.
-Though neo-Advaita usually bases itself on modern Advaita Vedantins like Ramana Maharshi or Nisargadatta, it usually leaves the Vedanta out of the term and neglects the teachings of other great modern Vedantins from Vivekananda to Dayananda, though their works are easily available in English and quite relevant to any Advaitic practice.
+Though neo-Advaita usually bases itself on modern Advaita Vedantins like Ramana Maharshi or Nisargadatta, it can leave Vedanta out and neglect the teachings of other great modern Vedantins from Vivekananda to Dayananda, though their works are easily available in English and relevant to any Advaitic practice.

-This ‘Advaita without Vedanta’ is particularly strange because many important ideas found in the neo-Advaita movement, like that a universal path of Self-knowledge, reflect the neo-Vedanta movement that was popular in the early twentieth century following the teachings of Ramakrishna and Vivekananda and have been echoed throughout the modern Vedanta movement.
+This ‘Advaita without Vedanta’ is particularly strange because many important ideas found in the neo-Advaita movement, like that a universal path of Self-knowledge, reflect the neo-Vedanta movement popular in the early twentieth century since the teachings of Ramakrishna and Vivekananda.

 Neo-Advaita and Ramana Maharshi

-Ramana did broaden out the traditional Advaitic path from its medieval monastic Hindu forms.
-Yet even in this regard he was continuing a reformation since Vivekananda who created a practical Vedanta or practical Advaita and taught it to all sincere seekers, not just to monastics.
+Ramana did broaden out the traditional Advaitic path from its emphasis on monasticism.
+Yet even in this regard he was continuing a reformation since Vivekananda who created a practical Vedanta or practical Advaita and taught it to all sincere seekers.